rnelson/rnelson.github.io/_posts/2024-11-15-remembering_the_graph_class_assignment.md

 We worked through the night, all of us struggling to solve the problem.
 At some point, we got into a nice groove that fit with our skills at the time.
 We switched to one person's laptop.
 I'd write some code and hand the laptop to one of the other two.
 He would run a sample through it and start debugging (but not with a debugger, that was still pretty much beyond us at the time).
 If he couldn't find and fix anything within a few minutes, he'd hand the laptop off to the third person who took my whiteboard and ran a sample through by hand with all of us watching to see if we could figure out where it worked.

 Sure, we'd abandoned that working alone thing, but at least we were making process.
-That's all that matters, right? ;)
+That's all that matters, right[^ken_footnote]? ;)

 Around 4am, I went to bed and they continued working for a couple of hours out in the dining room before leaving.
 Clearly, we needed to work on it on Tuesday to meet the deadline.